-Welcome to our bumper guide to the musicals, plays and shows to see in London this winter.
-Whether you’re a regular thespian or looking for some festive fun, there’s something for everyone
+Welcome to our bumper guide to the musicals, plays and shows to see in London.
+Whether you’re a regular thespian or looking for a fun night out, there’s something for everyone

 Musicals & Performances